 Writing As a Team Slideshare – Presentation offers guidance for collaborative writing projects.

 One of the top four grammar handbooks on the market.
 You can select any of the following that feels comfortable to you:

 A style guide.
-The three most relevant to government biologists are:
+Those most relevant to environmental are: